s-du/MetaMosaic/README.md

 ## Files and Structure
 - `resources/`: Contains essential resources for the application.
-- `tools/`: Contains essential image processing logic for the application.
+- `engine/`: Contains essential data processing logic for the application.
-- `ui/`: The user interface files for the application.
+- `ui/`: The user interface files for the application (Coming soon)
 - `main.py`: The main Python script for running the application.

 ## Topics